-By the letter from Dr. S. T. Han, former Director of WHO Regional Office for the Western Pacific

-(WPRO) dated 23 November 1993, the Department of Virology, Institute of Tropical Medicine, Nagasaki University was designated as WHO Collaborating Center for Reference and Research on Tropical Viral Diseases.
-On 9 August 1994, Inauguration Ceremony was held at Pompe Hall by the presence of Dr. Han and approximately 120 guests, which was followed by the WHO Workshop "Epidemiology and Control on DF /DHF and JE ".
-The Department has received WHO fellows from Vietnam, Fiji, and the Philippines, and dispated WHO short-term consultants on the subjects relevant to its terms of reference.
-Dr. Kouichi Morita was appointed as the Regional Advisor on Communicable Diseases, WHO-WPRO, from 16 May 1995 to 15 May 1998.
-According to the letter from Dr. Shigeru Omi, present Director of WHO-WPRO, the Collaborating Center was extended to 23 September 2003.
+Dr. S. T. Han, former Regional Director of WHO Western Pacific Region (WPR) designated, the Department of Virology, Institute of Tropical Medicine, Nagasaki University was designated as a WHO Collaborating Center for Reference and Research on Tropical Viral Diseases on 23 Nov.
+1993.
+On 9 August 1994, the Inauguration Ceremony was held at the Pompe Hall with of Dr. Han and approximately 120 guests in attendance, this was followed by the WHO Workshop" Epidemiology and Control on DF / DHF and JE ".
+The Department has received WHO fellows from Vietnam, Fiji, and the Philippines, and dispatched WHO short-term consultants on the subjects relevant to its terms of reference.
+Dr. Kouichi Morita was appointed as the Regional Adviser on Communicable Diseases, WHO-WPR, from 16 May 1995 to 15 May 1998. in March 2004, Dr Futoshi Hasebe was dispatched to the WHO Western Pacific Regional Office to collaborate in the global emerging infectious disease control program.

-Professor Assistant Professor Research Associate Research Associate Research Fellow COE Researcher Guest Research Fellow Guest Research Fellow Guest Research Fellow Senior Research Assistant Technician Postgraduate student Postgraduate student Postgraduate student Ronpaku Fellow JICA Student
+Professor Assistant Professor Research Associate Research Associate Research Fellow COE Researcher Guest Research Fellow Guest Research Fellow Senior Research Assistant Technician Postgraduate student Postgraduate student Postgraduate student Postgraduate student Assistant Staff Ronpaku Fellow JICA Student

-Kouichi Morita Futoshi Hasebe Shingo Inoue Mannmohan Parida Takeshi Nabeshima Afjal Hossain Khan Maria del Carmen Parquet Md Alimul Islam Edward G. Mathenge Tomomi Yamaguchi Kazumi Jodai Thai Hong Thicam Yu Fuxum Leonora Salda Paresh Sumatilal Shah Duncan Mwelwa Chanda
+Kouichi Morita Futoshi Hasebe Shingo Inoue Md Alimul Islam Takeshi Nabeshima Afjal Hossain Khan Maria del Carmen Parquet Edward G. Mathenge Tomomi Yamaguchi Kazumi Jodai Hitomi Kinoshita Thai Hong Thicam Yu Fuxum Leonora Salda Mariko Oniduka Paresh Sumatilal Shah Nemani Telemaitoga Yuming Jin